Japan court upholds damages over student tsunami deaths: report - Journal du Cameroun

 “The trial was long and there were times I wanted to run away.
 But we were able to bring our voices to the public thanks to support from many people.”

+“After closely reviewing the ruling, I want to consult with our attorneys to decide what to do next,” he told local reporters.

-A massive undersea quake on March 11, 2011, sent a giant tsunami barrelling into Japan’s northeastern coast, leaving more than 18,500 people dead or missing, and sending three reactors into meltdown at the Fukushima nuclear plant.
+A massive undersea quake on March 11, 2011, sent a giant tsunami barrelling into Japan’s northeastern coast, leaving about 18,500 people dead or missing, and sending three reactors into meltdown at the Fukushima nuclear plant.

 It was Japan’s worst postwar disaster and the most serious nuclear accident since Chernobyl in 1986.